Real work experience

 for the next generation

-Please check back for updates on new internships.
+Please check back for updates on current policy-focused internship opportunities.

 The Jim Hume Youth Engagement Program

-The Foundation may also employ interns from a variety of other policy-focused programs.
+The Foundation may also employ interns from a variety of other programs.

 About Jim Hume